Harvard University Dining Services (HUDS) welcomes you!

 - Wednesday, July 5 – Savory Spotlight on New England Seafood at Dinner

 - Tuesday, July 18 – Sticky Savory Spotlight on Marshmallow Fluff

 - Wednesday, July 26 – Hawaiian Luau (festive, full meal)

 Harvard University Dining Services (HUDS) makes every effort to accommodate the various dietary requirements of our guests.
 We are committed to stringent food safety measures and to educating our employees on the subject of food allergies and intolerances.
 HUDS makes every effort to label its food correctly.
 However, the number of meals served, and the number of items used, makes it impossible to guarantee the accuracy of its labeling.

 It is incumbent on every individual with special dietary needs to make those needs known to the dining hall manager.
 Self-reporting insures that all parties have access to the information necessary to keep you healthy and safe.
 It is also the responsibility of each student to check with their dining hall managers concerning ingredients if any question exists, and to use our online menu filter to identify potential ingredient concerns.

-Students who are attending Summer School and require dietary accommodations because of a documented disability/allergy must call the Accessibility Services Office (ASO) at 617-998-9640 or email email@example.com.
-To learn more about how to request an accommodation with the ASO, please visit their website at https://www.summer.harvard.edu/resources-policies/accessibility-services.
+Food Allergies and Intolerances: Students who are attending Summer School and require dietary accommodations because of a documented disability/allergy must call the Accessibility Services Office (ASO) at 617-998-9640 or email email@example.com.
+To learn more about how to request an accommodation, please visit https://www.summer.harvard.edu/resources-policies/accessibility-services.

-(Note: Individuals who are vegetarian or vegan do not need to register with the ASO or fill out the HUDS dietary needs form.
+Other Special Dietary Needs: Individuals who are vegetarian or vegan do not need to register with the ASO or fill out the HUDS dietary needs form.
 These foods are available as part of our daily choices.
-Individuals with religious restrictions may speak with a HUDS manager to help you make delicious choices, safely, and easily.)
+Individuals with religious restrictions may speak with a HUDS manager to help you make delicious choices, safely, and easily.